yckim2031/24_NIBP_WW/src/README.md

-# Research on Blood Pressure Measurement based on Wrist Pressure Method
+# Research on Blood Pressure Measurement by Wrist Pressure Method

 # Hardware